Factbox: International Olympic Committee Presidents

-BUENOS AIRES (Reuters) - The International Olympic Committee (IOC) will on Tuesday elect a new president, the ninth in its 119-year history.
+BUENOS AIRES (Reuters) - The International Olympic Committee (IOC) on Tuesday elected Germany’s Thomas Bach its new president, the ninth in its 119-year history.

 Following is a list of IOC presidents.